Domain wall

-A domain wall is a type of topological soliton that occurs whenever a discrete symmetry is spontaneously broken.
+A domain wall is a type of topological soliton that can occur whenever a discrete symmetry is spontaneously broken.
+It separates neighboring regions (domains), in which a physical field or order parameter has settled into different states.
 Domain walls are also sometimes called kinks in analogy with closely related kink solution of the sine-Gordon model or models with polynomial potentials.
 Unstable domain walls can also appear if spontaneously broken discrete symmetry is approximate and there is a false vacuum.

+Their formation depends on initial conditions and dynamics of a symmetry-breaking phase transition.
+Unstable domain walls can also occur if the discrete symmetry broken and there is a false vacuum.

 A domain (hyper volume) is extended in three spatial dimensions and one time dimension.
 A domain wall is the boundary between two neighboring domains.
 Thus a domain wall is extended in two spatial dimensions and one time dimension.